mikeapp/mcp-iiif-images/README.md

 ```

 ### fetch_iiif_image
-Generates a IIIF image URL from a base URI by fetching the info.json and creating a URL for an image up to 2000px on the long edge.
+Retrieve a IIIF image from a base URI, fetching info.json and returning the image data up to 2000px on the long edge.

 **Parameters:**
 - `baseUri` (required): Base URI of the IIIF Image API resource (without /info.json)